 For passengers, this means that the bill will require airlines to seat families with children together, without any added fees.
 Sounds like a no brainier—airlines should have been doing this from the start.

 The legislation will also help speed up the security line, and issue refunds quicker for baggage fees when your luggage is lost for 12 hours or more.

 Families Sit Together

 Airlines may find themselves losing fees because of this bill.
 Why?
-The new law states that children under age of 13 have to be seated in a seat next to their parent or guardian (over the age of 13) at no additional cost.
+The new law states that children under the age of 13 have to be seated in a seat next to their parent or guardian (over the age of 13) at no additional cost.
 As such, airlines will start to lose those seat reservation fees they collect from passengers.
 Do those fees sound familiar?

 The Family Travel Association (FTA) pushed for the new law because they understand the difficulties families face when traveling.
 Rainer Jenss, founder of FTA mentions how “families represent one of the largest economic drivers of the travel industry, so ensuring their satisfaction isn’t just the right thing to do.
 It makes economic sense.”
 Makes sense to us too.